gultar/arianes-thread-blockchain/readme.md

   "endMineTime": 0,
   "coinbaseTransactionHash": "",
   "signatures": {},
-//Sets the ideal interval between blocks
+/*  Sets the ideal interval between blocks
-//Miner will adjust difficulty according to create
-//blocks within this interval
+    Miner will adjust difficulty according to create blocks within this interval     */
   "blockTime": 10,
-//Mode of consensus, either Proof of Work, or Authorized (private chain) "consensus": "Proof of Work",
+// ---- Mode of consensus, either Proof of Work, or Authorized (private chain) "consensus": "Proof of Work",
-//Name of network (default being mainnet)
+// ---- Name of network (default being mainnet) "network": "mainnet",
-  "network": "mainnet",
-//Set the maximum coin supply
+// ---- Set the maximum coin supply
   "maxCoinSupply": 10000000000,
-//Enables a faucet for coin distribution "faucetActive": true,
+// ---- Enables a faucet for coin distribution "faucetActive": true,
   "states": {
     "coinbase": {
       "balance": 1000000000000
     },
-//If faucet option is enabled, will allow the faucet account to freely distribute coins
+// ---- If faucet option is enabled, will allow the faucet account to freely distribute coins
     "faucet": {
       "balance": 1e+22
     },
-//---list of addresses which will hold coins when first generating the blockchain network---"
+// ---- list of addresses which will hold coins when first generating the blockchain network---"
     "Axr7tRA4LQyoNZR8PFBPrGTyEs1bWNPj5H9yHGjvF5OG": {
       "balance": 10000
     },